gabrielelana/vim-markdown/README.md

 <a name="TODO" />
 ## TODO
 * Code Blocks
-  * edit html code block
+  * Edit html code block
-  * edit jekyll front matter code block
+  * Edit jekyll front matter code block
-  * explain in this file why I chose to avoid to highlight nested block elements
+  * Explain in this file why I chose to avoid to highlight nested block elements
 * Check Lists (GFM)
-  * syntax highlight
+  * Syntax highlight
-  * when on over check item `<Space>` will check/uncheck it
+  * When on over check item `<Space>` will check/uncheck it
 * Tables (GFM)
-  * syntax highlight
+  * Syntax highlight
-  * auto formatting tables if Tabular plugin is installed
+  * Auto formatting tables if Tabular plugin is installed
 * Emoji (GFM)
-  * start completion when hitting `:` in insert mode only if preceded by empty spaces or is the beginning of the line
+  * Start completion when hitting `:` in insert mode only if preceded by empty spaces or is the beginning of the line
-  * remove duplication between syntax keywords and dictionary completion
+  * Remove duplication between syntax keywords and dictionary completion
-  * more `iabbr`
+  * More `iabbr`
 * Lists
   * `i_<BS>` on a list item with no text in it (freshly created) it will delete everything till the column 0
   * `<C-K>` on a list item it will swap it with the item above (if it exists)